 The residency shall consist of a total of 156 weeks of training within a 6-year contiguous period.
+Unless otherwise specified, training should be within the species of specialty (i.e., equine for equine residents and canine for canine residents.
 A resident must complete all training requirements and submit final credentials for the board-certification examination within five years of successfully completing their residency training program.
-At the end of that time, the resident must either start over (i.e., receive no credit for the previous residency training) or apply to the Credentials and Residency Committee for an extension of their program.
-Extensions may be granted at the discretion of the Credentials and Residency Committee.
+At the end of that time, the resident must either start over (i.e., receive no credit for the previous residency training) or apply to the Credentialing and Residency Committee for an extension of their program.
+Extensions may be granted at the discretion of the Credentialing and Residency Committee.
 The Ad hoc Appeals Committee will review any appeals regarding disallowing extensions to a residency training program.

 Applicants, residents, and candidates may not claim any affiliation with the College, in print or in any other format, until they have successfully met all requirements and are board certified by the College.
-They may only claim affiliation with their residency training facility (i.e. "resident in sports medicine and rehabilitation at ABC institution," or "residency training program completed at ABC institution").
+They may only claim affiliation with their residency training facility (i.e., "resident in sports medicine and rehabilitation at ABC institution," or "residency training program completed at ABC institution").
 The term "board eligible" is not to be used.